erroronline1/qualitymanagement/readme.md

 [back to top](#bottle-light-quality-management-software)

 ## the assistant
-there is a main html-file in the root folder, a core folder with the core function framework, a config-file and themes. then there are module- and data-folders where you can define modules with any desired javascript-functionality to automate things. everyone has access to these and can make use of them. therefore any employee has the same ressources and hopefully outputs. note that the current version makes excessive use of the [vanillaJS-libraray](http://vanilla.js-com). in case you have restricted access to your it i can recommend [notepad++ portabale](https://notepad-plus-plus.org/download/) out of personal experience.
+there is a main html-file in the root folder, a core folder with the core function framework, a config-file and themes. then there are module- and data-folders where you can define modules with any desired javascript-functionality to automate things. everyone has access to these and can make use of them. therefore any employee has the same ressources and hopefully outputs. note that the current version makes excessive use of the [vanillaJS-library](http://vanilla.js-com).

 [![visit demo](https://img.shields.io/website?style=flat-square&down_message=demo%20currently%20unavailable&up_message=visit%20working%20demo&url=https%3A%2F%2Ferroronline.one%2Fcolumn3%2Faqms%2Fassistant%2Fcore.html)](http://erroronline.one/column3/aqms/assistant/QM-Assistant.html)